limartinyk/PoloBot/README.md

 ##### USAGE:

+both bots:
+- period between code being run is customizable
+- pair of currencies is customizable between all available btc-curr pairs on poloniex, can be modified to trade multiply pairs at once
+- length of trailing moving average can be specified

 to use either bot on the market:
+- input apikey and secret for poloniex account
 - uncomment the lines that actually make trades in the decision making part of the code
 - change startTime to False
 - change endTime to False